Chart Color Schemes

 Butler has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population of Butler (WA) is around 14,501.
-This reflects a growth of 1,028 people since the 2021 Census, which reported a population of 13,473.
-The change is inferred from AreaSearch's estimate of 14,494 residents following examination of the ABS ERP data release in June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a population density ratio of 2,730 persons per square kilometer, placing Butler in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 7.6% since the census is within 1.3 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 67.0% of overall population gains during recent periods in Butler.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch as of Nov 2025, Butler's estimated population is around 14,485.
+This reflects an increase of 1,012 people (7.5%) since the 2021 Census, which reported a population of 13,473.
+The change was inferred from AreaSearch's estimate of the resident population at 14,475 following examination of ABS' latest ERP data release in June 2024 and an additional 28 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,727 persons per square kilometer, placing Butler (WA) statistical area (Lv2) in the upper quartile relative to national locations assessed by AreaSearch.
+Butler's growth rate of 7.5% since census positions it within 2.2 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate future population trends.
-By 2041, Butler is expected to increase by 1,284 persons, reflecting an overall gain of 8.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate a slight increase below the median of national areas.
+By 2041, Butler's population is expected to increase by approximately 1,280 persons, reflecting an overall gain of around 8.7% over the 17 years.

 Frequently Asked Questions - Population